|

 unconscious.
 In fact, it is through the desire

-and music and advertisingthat we become infected with
+advertisingthat we become infected with the

-anti-Christian values without even being aware of
+without even being aware of it.
+Moreover, there are

-of abandonment and loss that they will refuse holiness itself in order to
+they will refuse holiness itself in order to seize from the world any satisfaction

-their desires at all costs, even if the ultimate cost is
+and pleasure they can get, pursuing their desires at all costs, even if the

-hell itself.
+ultimate cost is hell itself.

 Well, thats a terrifying